 Office 365 - SharePoint Online refers to your department or team SharePoint site.

-Other Cloud Services refers to your personal, non-work provided OneDrive account or other cloud storage service, like Google Drive or Dropbox.
+Other Cloud Services refers to your personal, non-work provided OneDrive account or other cloud storage services including, but not limited to Google Drive and Dropbox.

 To request help related to this article, please see our Service Catalog.